Customs and etiquette in Chinese dining: Personal behavior

 Since chopsticks (and spoons) are used in place of forks and knives, Chinese cuisine tends to serve dishes in bite-size pieces or employ cooking techniques that render dishes such as fish or hong shao rou soft enough to be picked apart easily.
 Some common etiquette is:

 Chopsticks are only used only to pick up food.
 The Chinese disapprove of spearing food with chopsticks although people sometimes do it if the food is too slippery.
 It is offensive for chopsticks to be used to point at people, pick teeth, bang the bowls, move the bowls, or to be chewed on or waved around.
 They are held so that the ends are even, and never separated in any way (such as holding one in each hand).

 When not in use, chopsticks are left on chopstick rests when provided or placed across the bowl or plate.
-They are never be left sticking upright out of food, evoking images of incense or "joss" sticks used ceremoniously at funerals.
+They are never to be left sticking upright out of food, evoking images of incense or "joss" sticks used ceremoniously at funerals.

 Traditionally, a diner is supposed to hold the chopsticks in the right hand and hold down the bowl on the table or pick up the bowl close to the mouth with the left, or at least put the left hand upon the table and not down on the lap (in exceptional cases when eating with only one hand).
-(Eating with the chopsticks held in the left hand or without both hands upon the table is perceived as rude.
-However, the view that these table manners are "rude" have started to be curtailed.)
+(Traditionally, eating with the chopsticks held in the left hand or without both hands upon the table is perceived as rude, however, the view that these table manners are "rude" have started to be curtailed.)
 It is, however, never considered rude to lift a rice bowl with one hand to scoop rice into the mouth using chopsticks with the other hand.

 Condiments, such as soy sauce, duck sauce, or sesame oil, are sometimes served in small shallow dishes to allow pieces of food to be dipped as desired.
 They may not be routinely provided at high-quality restaurants.
-The assumption is that perfectly-prepared food needs no condiments, and the quality of the food can be best appreciated as prepared by the master chef.
+The assumption is that perfectly prepared food needs no condiments, and the quality of the food can be best appreciated as prepared by the master chef.

 It is considered virtuous for diners to not leave any bit of wasted food on their plates or bowls.
 If significant amounts of untouched food are left over in the serving dishes after a meal, it is often considered a compliment to the chef to request that it be packaged for takeout, to be enjoyed later at home.